Ecuadorian Spanish 101: Speak Like Locals in the Amazon, the Galapagos Islands and More

 La Costa (The Coast)

-People from here are known as costeños and are a fast-talking, slang-slinging bunch.
-Traveling north along the coast, from the largest city in Ecuador (Guayaquil) to the predominantly African-Ecuadorian province of Esmeraldas, you’ll come across tons of variation in language and demographics.
+Traveling north along the coast—from the largest city in Ecuador (Guayaquil) to the predominantly African-Ecuadorian province of Esmeraldas—you’ll encounter tons of language and demographic variations.

 The general key to speaking coastal Ecuadorian Spanish is to drop the letter s from the ends of your sentences.
-Oddly enough, in the southern province of El Oro, they do the exact opposite and add the letter s to many words, but this is definitely the exception.
-In Esmeraldas, the Spanish dialect exhibits many strong African influences.
+Oddly enough, in the southern province of El Oro, they do the exact opposite and add the letter s to many words, but this is the exception.

 La Sierra (The Mountains)

 However, you’ll probably find plenty of Quechua words thrown into the mix, more so than on the coast.
-Ecuador’s capital, Quito, is nestled in los Andes (the Andes) as is the historical city of Cuenca.
-Small villages dotting the hillsides and valleys are predominantly occupied by la gente indígena quichua (Indigenous Quichua people).

 La Amazonia (The Amazon)